 About me

 I am a Senior Research Fellow (Level C) at the School of Computing and Information Systems (CIS), The University of Melbourne; and the ARC Industrial Transformation Training Centre in Optimisation Technologies, Integrated Methodologies and Applications (OPTIMA).
-Before joining CIS and OPTIMA in January 2022, I was a Research Fellow (Level B) at the School of Mathematics and Statistics, The University of Melbourne, from September 2017.
-Before that, I was a Research Fellow (Level A) at the School of Mathematical Sciences, Monash University, from March 2014.
+Before joining CIS and OPTIMA in January 2022, I was a Research Fellow (Level B) at the School of Mathematics and Statistics at The University of Melbourne from September 2017.
+Before that, I was a Research Fellow (Level A) at the School of Mathematical Sciences at Monash University from March 2014.
 I received my Engineer’s and Master’s Degrees from the Universidad del Valle (Colombia) in 2005 and 2008, respectively, and my Doctoral Degree from The University of Melbourne in 2014.

-The focus of my research is analysing the relationship between algorithm performance and problem structure, emphasising learning and optimisation algorithms applied to black-box optimisation (BBO) problems.
+The focus of my research is analysing the relationship between algorithm performance and problem structure, with an emphasis on learning and optimisation algorithms applied to black-box optimisation (BBO) problems.
 In other words, I am interested in answering the questions:

 - What makes a problem instance easy or hard for an algorithm?